Last update: version 1.3.0 – August 2025)

 Download Mac version here.

-Unzip the file and copy the Jukehead program to your Apps or Programs folder.
 If you’re updating a previous version: you can override all files with the downloaded ones, al data and settings are safely stored elsewhere.

 When you run Jukehead for the first time, it might be possible that Windows/Mac OS-X prevents you to run it (“developer not verified/unknown download location, bla bla…”) but you can ignore this.
 On Mac, you can RIGHT-click the program file and choose OPEN from the menu.
 You’ll get a warning: again choose OPEN.
 This normally happens once.

-Check out the Facebook group to get updates on what’s happening with Jukehead!
+Click here to check out the Facebook group to get updates on what’s happening with Jukehead!

 First time use